paolocalciati/googleplay-api/README.md

     $ file com.google.android.gm.apk
     com.google.android.gm.apk: Zip archive data, at least v2.0 to extract

+### Downloading reviews

+To retrieve the most recent reviews of an app, just provide the package name and optionally the maximum number of reviews you want to see.
+The maximum allowed number of reviews is 500.

+    $ python reviews.py com.google.android.gm [maxNumReviews]

+### Sample Makefile

+The project includes also a sample Makefile to do the following things:

+Get the list of the TOP_NUM_APPS (default is 100) apps from each category.
+Will save the output in a txt file in OUTFOLDER (default is ./output):

+    $ make getListTopApps [OUTFOLDER=/output/folder/path] [TOP_NUM_APPS=]

+Download the apk of all the apps in the file produced by previous task:

+    $ make downloadTopApps [OUTFOLDER=/output/folder/path]

+Download the reviews of all the apps listed by the top apps file:

+    $ make reviewsTopApps [OUTFOLDER=/output/folder/path]

 ### Interactive shell
 An interactive shell can be started using the `apishell.py` script.
 It initializes the `api` object and logs you in.